 For successive harvests throughout the growing season, sow new blocks of corn plants every two weeks.
 Planting two weeks apart is particularly important if you are growing more than one variety of corn.

-Corn plants easily cross-pollinate and cross pollination of differing varieties can result in corn that is less tasty.
+Corn plants easily cross-pollinate and cross-pollination of different varieties can result in corn that is less tasty.
 By planting differing varieties two weeks apart, the tassel formation of the second variety will not occur at the time the first is in silk.

 More tips at How to Grow Corn.